Ryzzen/notes/Pwn/Heap/Unsafe unlink 2.3.4.md

 The goal is to clear the next chunk's prev in use flag in order to trigger a consolidation of 2 chunks when freeing.
 We then need to control the fd and bk pointers of the consolidated chunks to trigger 2 arbitrary writes.

-When free unlink our first chunk during consolidation, it follows the backward pointer and update its forward pointer, and does the opposit to the forward pointer, like a regular unlink.
+When free unlink our first chunk during consolidation, it follows the forward pointer and update its backward pointer, and does the opposit to the forward pointer, like a regular double-linked list unlink.

 ```c
 chunk->fd->bk = chunk->bk;